edictlab/RIAdemo/README.md

-# RIA development in Ruby - Prototype
+# RIA development in Ruby - The Middleware Prototype

-This is a demo application for the development of Rich Internet Applications (RIA) in the Ruby programming language.
-It is implemented in JRuby utilizing Vaadin, a Java framework for the RIA development.
+This is a demo application utilizing the prototype of the middleware for the development of Rich Internet Applications (RIA) in the Ruby programming language.
+It is implemented in JRuby and is based on Vaadin, a Java framework for the RIA development.
+Data access is performed utilizing the DataMapper object-relational mapper that is adapted in order to be used as a Vaadin container for data binding with the Vaadin user interface components.

-The application can run on any operating system with Java Virtual Machine installed.
+The application can run on any operating system with that supports the Java Virtual Machine.

 ## Tutorial for running the demo application